thisjody/pa-cf-gcs-event/README.md

 8. - **Cloud Storage Triggers Permission**: In order to use Cloud Storage triggers with Cloud Functions (2nd gen), ensure that the Cloud Storage service agent has the `roles/pubsub.publisher` IAM role on your project.
 This permission allows Cloud Storage to publish events to Pub/Sub, enabling the Cloud Function to trigger in response to file changes in the bucket.
 For detailed steps on setting this IAM role, refer to the [official documentation](https://cloud.google.com/functions/docs/calling/storage).

+9. - **Enable IAM Service Account Credentials API**: To utilize service account impersonation features within the Cloud Function, the IAM Service Account Credentials API must be enabled in your Google Cloud Project.
+This API is crucial for allowing the deployment service account to impersonate another service account, ensuring secure and scoped access to Google Cloud resources.
+Enabling this API can be done through the Google Cloud Console or using the gcloud command-line tool.
+For more information and steps on enabling this API, please refer to [Enabling and Disabling Services](https://cloud.google.com/service-usage/docs/enable-disable).

 9. **PA-CF Shared Configs Toolkit**: Familiarity with the PA-CF Shared Configs Toolkit is recommended for efficient setup and deployment.

 Completing these prerequisites ensures that the `pa-cf-gcs-event` Cloud Function can be deployed smoothly and will operate as intended in your Google Cloud environment.